-This is the first of two courses designed to emphasize topics which are fundamental to the study of calculus.
-Emphasis is placed on equations and inequalities, functions (linear, polynomial, rational), systems of equations and inequalities, and parametric equations.
-Upon completion, students should be able to solve practical problems and use appropriate models for analysis and predictions.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.
+This course is designed to develop topics which are fundamental to the study of Calculus.
+Emphasis is placed on solving equations and inequalities, solving systems of equations and inequalities, and analysis of functions (absolute value, radical, polynomial, rational, exponential, and logarithmic) in multiple representations.
+Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to algebra-related problems with and without technology.